mlabs-haskell/hydra-auction/doc/spec.md

   classDef reference stroke-dasharray: 5 5;
 ```

-Standing bid datum is valid for the bidder to buy the auction lot if the following conditions are met under the auction terms:
+The standing bid datum is valid for the bidder to buy the auction lot
+if the following conditions are met under the auction terms:

 ```haskell
 validBuyer